-Patch Extraction Tools for Deep Learning data preparation
+Patch Extraction Tools for Deep Learning Data Preparation

-A set of tools dedicated to preparation of data for training Deep Learning models and reducing annotation time.
+A set of tools dedicated to the preparation of data for training Deep Learning models and reducing annotation time.

 A slide deck is included, giving some instructions and context for using these modules.